-Limiting access to Frontify can be done from your company's Active Directory.
-This is done using user groups in the Active Directory.
+Limiting access to Frontify can be done from your company's Identity Provider (IdP).
+This is done using user groups in the Identity Provider.
 For example, users in the Marketing department might be in the user group 'marketing' and those in Sales in the 'sales' user group.

-SSO setup connects your Active Directory to Frontify.
-This way all employees in the Active Directory can log in to Frontify with their SSO credentials and without having to be invited.
-Your IT department can limit access, however, and only allow certain user groups to log in to Frontify with SAML, instead of your entire company's Active Directory.
+SSO setup connects your Identity Provider to Frontify.
+This way all employees in the Identity Provider can log in to Frontify with their SSO credentials and without having to be invited.
+Your IT department can limit access, however, and only allow certain user groups to log in to Frontify with SAML or OpenID Connect, instead everyone in your company.
 For example, the user group 'engineering' might not have access, while 'design' would be granted access.

-Note: The Frontify user list will not pull in all Active Directory users automatically.
+Note: The Frontify user list will not pull in all Identity Provider users automatically.
 Users will only appear on the Frontify usage page after they have logged in for the first time.

 2. Frontify Smart Groups

 You are probably already familiar with Frontify User Groups.
 Individual users are manually added to these groups.

 With Smart Groups, users are automatically included in the groups.
 Frontify Support and your Customer Success Manager must help you set up Smart Groups.